Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-07-26-how-to-reset-migrations.markdown

 #### Scenario 2:

-You want to clear all the migration history be you want to keep the existing database.
+You want to clear all the migration history but you want to keep the existing database.

 ##### 1. Make sure your models fits the current database schema